cherrypi/dhtmladventure/LostInTheJungle/berries.md

 handbook about camping in the wilderness.
 Your friends and you all bought one before going on the adventure.
 As you are flipping through the pages a bird calls loudly above you.
 You jump surprised and drop the book.
 It bounces slowly and surely down the cliff and you sink to the ground.
-Do you taste the berry or leave it alone?
+Do you [taste](./taste.md) the berry or leave it alone?

+![PIXEL picture by me][MainImage]

+[MainImage]: images/Berries.png